blackstonetech/Build-Night/TicTacToe/App/README.md

 - Update project plan with basic outline of work to be completed and potentially start.

 ### Build Night 2
-- Add colors think WarGames
+- [ ] Add colors think WarGames
-- AI Work
+- [ ] AI Work
-- Renumber panels to be the same as an actual number pad
+- [x] Renumber panels to be the same as an actual number pad
-1 | 2 | 3
-4 | 5 | 6
-7 | 8 | 9